polybase/polybase-db-docs/docs/get-started.md

 You can create a collection using the library:

 :::info
-Creating a collection via the [Spacetime Explorer](https://explorer.testnet.spacetime.xyz) is coming soon.
+Creating a collection via the [Polybase Explorer](https://explorer.testnet.polybase.xyz) is coming soon.
 :::

 ```ts